HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Background

-One of the benefits of awareness is a better understanding of the \textit{collective data coverage}: ensuring the group examines all relevant data without unnecessary duplication.
-Sarvghad and Tory demonstrated that visualizing dimension coverage increases exploration breadth without sacrificing depth for individual users~\cite{Sarvghad2016} and reduces work duplication in asynchronous collaboration~\cite{Sarvghad2015}.
-Badam et al.~\cite{DBLP:conf/graphicsinterface/BadamZWEE17} extended this concept with their ``team-first'' approach, which visualizes group activity to help teams balance individual exploration with collective sensemaking to improve data coverage.
+A related dimension of awareness is \textit{collective data coverage}: ensuring the group examines all relevant data without duplication.
+Sarvghad and Tory demonstrated that visualizing dimension coverage increases exploration breadth~\cite{Sarvghad2016} and reduces work duplication in asynchronous collaboration~\cite{Sarvghad2015}.
+Badam et al.~\cite{DBLP:conf/graphicsinterface/BadamZWEE17} extended this with a ``team-first'' approach that balances individual with collective sensemaking.
+This notion of coverage tracking motivates our recording dimension (Section~3).